Clinical Associate Professor

 Kansas City, MO 64108

 Dr. Barnes also provides both didactic and experiential education to pharmacy students.
-She currently coordinates the Pharm7325 course within the pharmacy curriculum, focusing on patient communications and physical assessment.
-She teaches various topics in Pharmacotherapy, and serves as a lab facilitator for the OTC Pharmacotherapy course.
-She serves as the OSCE Team Leader, coordinating all five teaching OSCEs and OSCEs within the curriculum.
+She is the TOSCE/OSCE Program Lead, coordinating all nine TOSCE/OSCE events in the curriculum.
+She teaches various topics in Pharmacotherapy, and serves as a lab facilitator for the Pharmacotherapy I Self-Care course.
 Her scholarly interests include women’s health, pregnancy and lactation, implementation of OSCEs and teaching OSCEs within the curriculum, and scholarship of teaching.